PodyNoo/vscode-dashboard/README.md

 This is a fork of [Kruemelkatze/vscode-dashboard](https://github.com/Kruemelkatze/vscode-dashboard)

 This fork added features :
-- Display group of recent opened folders (with ability to add those to existing or new group)
+- Display a group of recent opened projects, including files recently opened.
+You can add those to an existing or new group (by dragging or using button to pin).
-- Added buttons at the top of the dashboard to open a folder, create new text file and reload dashboard
+- Multiple buttons added at the top of the dashboard :
+    - To open a folder, file or workspace.
+    - Create new text file.
+    - Reload dashboard.

 **VSCode Project Dashboard** is a Visual Studio Code extension that lets you organize your projects in a speed-dial like manner.
 Pin your frequently visited **folders**, **files**, and **SSH remotes** onto a dashboard to access them quickly.